The Deep Blue Sea (1955 film): Development

+Shooting

 More did not enjoy filming, feeling that the use of CinemaScope and changes made to the original play detracted from the intimacy of the story.
 He also felt he had poor chemistry with Leigh.
 "We were never in complete accord," wrote More.
 "I thought her interpretation was wrong, and so when we played a scene together we had the wrong chemistry between us."

 Reception

 The film was a box office disappointment in the US.
 "It was a tricky subject for American audiences", said More.

+More later said the film "just didn't come off".